freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/machine-learning/clustering-algorithms/index.md

 ---
 title: Clustering Algorithms
 ---
-## Clustering Algorithms
+# Clustering Algorithms
 Clustering is the process of dividing data into separated groups (clusters), while ensuring that:
 - Each cluster contains similar objects
 - Objects which do not belong to the same clusters are not similar

+Clustering algorithms help find structure in a collection of unlabelled data and fall in the category of unsupervised learning.

-The difficulty lies in the definition of a similarity measure that can separate the data in the way we want.
-For instance, a group of persons can be separated by gender, hair color, weight, race...etc.
+The difficulty lies in the definition of a similarity measure that can separate the data in the way you want.
+For instance, a group of persons can be separated by gender, hair color, weight, race, etc.

 Clustering algorithms have the task of grouping a set of objects in such a way that objects in the same group (called a cluster) are more similar (in some sense or another) to each other than to those in other groups (clusters).
-It is a main task of exploratory data mining, and a common technique for statistical data analysis, used in many fields, including machine learning, pattern recognition, image analysis, information retrieval, bioinformatics, data compression, and computer graphics.
+It is a main task of exploratory data mining, and a common technique for statistical data analysis.
+It's used in many fields, including machine learning, pattern recognition, image analysis, information retrieval, bioinformatics, data compression, and computer graphics.

+Some applications of clustering algorithms include:
+* Grouping consumers according to their purchase patterns
+* Grouping photos of animals of the same kind together
+* Classification of different types of documents

 ## Types of Clustering Algorithms:
 1. Connectivity-based clustering (hierarchical clustering)
-2. Centroid-based clustering (k-means clustering)
+2. Centroid-based or point assignment clustering (k-means clustering)
 3. Distribution-based clustering
 4. Density-based clustering

-## Examples
+Some examples of clustering algorithms are:
 1. Alogmerative clustering
-2. k-means clustering
+2. K-means clustering
-3. k-mediods clustering
+3. K-mediods clustering
 4. Partition Clustering

+### Hierarchical Clustering
+There are methods for clustering that only use similarities of instances, without any other requirement on the data; the aim is to find groups such that instances in a group are more similar to each other than instances in different groups.
+This is the approach taken by hierarchical clustering.

+This needs the use of a similarity, or equivalently a distance, measure defined between instances.
+Generally Euclidean distance is used, where one has to make sure that all attributes have the same scale.

+### Point Assignment
+This method maintains a set of clusters, and it places points to nearest clusters.

+## Specific Clustering Algorithms

 ### K-Means Clustering